mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 This figure shows an example of a crossover operation that we will implement later in the program example.
 A random chromosome bit index is chosen, and two chromosomes are “cut” at this index and swap cut parts.
 The two original chromosomes in **generation_n** are shown on the left of the figure and after the crossover operation they produce two new chromosomes in **generation n + 1** where **n** is the current generation number.
 The two new chromosomes are shown on the right of the figure.

-In addition to using crossover operations to create new chromosomes from existing chromosomes, we will also use genetic mutation: randomly flipping bits in chromosomes.
-A fitness function that rates the fitness value of each chromosome allows us to decide which chromosomes to discard and which to use for the next generation: we will use the most fit chromosomes in the population for producing the next generation using crossover and mutation.
+In addition to using crossover operations to create new chromosomes from existing chromosomes, we will also perform genetic mutation by randomly flipping bits in chromosomes.
+A fitness function that rates the fitness value of each chromosome allows us to decide which chromosomes to discard and which to use for the next generation.
+We will use the most fit chromosomes in the population for producing the next generation using crossover and mutation.

 We will implement a general purpose Java GA library in the next section and then solve the example problem posed at the end of this chapter in the [GA Example Section](#java-ga-example).